treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

 Symbols for example are very dependent on the programming languages you use, so there's lots of benefit to a symbols layer optimized for those.
 It's much more productive to spend time on that than to try to improve [Colemak-DH][], which is already pretty darn good.

 Even simple things like adding a [navigation layer][] (with arrow keys under your fingertips) or moving Escape are hugely beneficial.
-And of course, avoiding the gymnastics of pressing Ctrl in the lower left with the pinky is a big win.
+And of course, avoiding the gymnastics of pressing Ctrl in the lower left corner with the pinky is a big win.

 ## My recommendation